sotpotatis/ssis-fit/README.md

 **The app can be downloaded [LINK PENDING] here.**

-*The current version of the app is built for the Fitbit Versa 3.
-If you'd like it on more devices, why not make a pull request?
+*The current version of the app is built for the Fitbit Versa 3 and the Fitbit Sense, the currently available devices on the Fitbit SDK v5.*
-Implementing more devices should be quite simple.*

 ## Features